Emotional tributes to fallen heroes at services to mark D-Day anniversary

 Hundreds of people had earlier lined the streets of Bayeux to clap and cheer veterans as they paraded from the cathedral to the nearby cemetery.

-Earlier a service of remembrance was also held in the city’s gothic cathedral.
+Prayers were said at the service of remembrance in the city’s Gothic cathedral.

 Mr Trump told veterans: “Our debt to you is everlasting.”